Institute for the History of Musical Reception & Interpretation

 About

 The institute, founded in June 2006 by Joachim Brügge, Wolfgang Gratzer and Thomas Hochradner, is dedicated to the reception and interpretation of music of various genres.
-Based on music-historical, interdisciplinarily oriented methodological concepts, the following is taught in
+The work of the institute, which is based on music-historical, interdisciplinary methodological concepts, can be divided into four areas:

 • research projects